data-lessons/library-git-DEPRECATED/Git_lesson.md

 $ git remote add origin <name of your repo.git>
 ~~~

-This will add a repository on github for our changes to be commited to.
+This will add a repository on github for our changes to be committed to.
 ~~~
 $ git push -u origin master
 ~~~

 **git push** will add changes to our repository.
 The name of our remote is origin and the default local branch name is master.
 The -u tells Git to remember the parameters, so that next time we can simply run git push and Git will know what to do.
 Go ahead and push it!

-When we type this command we will see git 'pushing' changes to github.
-Because our file is very small this won't take long but if we have made a lot of changes or are adding a very large repository we may have to wait a little longer.
+When we type this command, we will see Git 'pushing' changes to github.
+Because our file is very small, this won't take long but if we had made a lot of changes or are adding a very large repository we might have to wait a little longer.
 We can get to see where we're at with **git status**
 ~~~
 On branch master